 Here’s a rough overview of what we’ve produced so far and what’s in the pipeline:

 In March we published our first Blog Articles.
 May saw the release of three Concept Papers outlining the project’s conceptual framework.
 By year’s end we had e-published 23 Country Profiles and a corresponding set of detailed Country Reports.
 These reports assess governance of religious diversity in light of historical, economic, cultural and political factors.

-In our third year Routledge will publish our Handbook on the Governance of Religious Diversity (available for pre-order).
-We will also issue four concise Policy Briefs linked to our Regional Dialogue workshops in Morocco, Malaysia, Bulgaria and the UK.
+Routledge has just published our Handbook on the Governance of Religious Diversity.
+In the course of this year we also plan to issue four Policy Briefs linked to our Regional Dialogue workshops in Morocco, Malaysia, Bulgaria and the UK.
 The policy briefs will be preceded by a Comparative Report on state-religion relations in different world regions.